authone/eutl-parser/README.md

 A python application to parse EUTL (European Trust Lists) and extract qualified and unqualified service identities (digital certificates).
 In also creates an XML index file of trust service providers

+When implementing a qualified signatures validation service, one of the requirements is to take into consideration trust anchors defined by ETSI 119 612.
+This application has three main purposes:

+1. To download, validate the trust lists
+2. To extract from each trust list the trust anchors represented by X509Certificates and save them on disk
+3. To introduce a layer of abstraction between EUTL format and validation service, such that to protect the implemented Validation Service from possible future changes in list format (e.g. v6)

+The author encourages developer to participate in the implementation of this application, to add other necessary missing features. the participation if free, for the benefit of everyone else.

 # ETSI Standards:

+ts_119612

 # EU Regulation